1010Technologies/pxt-makerbit/README.md

 │
 …
 ```

+Any deviation from the naming conventions results in undefined behavior.
+Playback might stop any time or not work at all.

 ### MakerBit connectSerialMp3
 Connects to serial MP3 device with chip YX5300.
 The first pin needs to be attached the MP3 device receiver pin (RX) and the second pin to the MP3 device transmitter pin (TX).